xoolive/traffic/docs/opensky_usage.rst

-You can of course plot the flight on the map after that.
+It is easy to plot a flight after that, with usual methods applicable to a ``Flight``.

 .. code:: python